nikki-ps/CPSC-479-openMP/README.md

-# CPSC-479-openMP
-About Homework Assignment 4 for CPSC 479 Spring 2022 taught by professor Doina Bein.
-Focusing on openMP and parallel constructs.

 Exercise 1.
 Write an openMP program to initialize an array array of size 32 to all zeros in parallel using 8 threads, using one parallel construct and/or parallel for.

 Exercise 2.
 In addition to what Problem 1 asks, create another parallel construct that adds i to array[i].